bacpop/bacpop-website/content/jobs/index.md

 ## Master's and Internships

+We do not currently have any internships available.

+Each year, the [French Embassy in London](https://www.ebi.ac.uk/about/jobs/internships/embl-ebi-french-embassy-london-internships) is able to fund some internships, with a usual closing application date at the beginning of December.

 ### Developing a comprehensive database and AI tool for accurate pneumoccocal serotyping from genomic data - now closed.

 - **What**: In this paid internship, you will develop a database and AI tool for analysis of pneumoccal capsular biosynthetic loci, the target for Pneumoccocal Conjugate Vaccines (PCVs).
 You will also have the opportunity to deploy both of these on a web-based platform.